-English Language Development 9, 10,11, 12 816309, 816310, 816311, 816312 GPA Weight: 0 Grading Scale: General NCAA Approved?
+English Language Development 9, 10,11, 12 т 816309, 816310, 816311, 816312 GPA Weight: O Grading Scale: General NCAA Approved?
 No Length: Year-long on a block Number of Credits: 2.0 Grade Level: 9, 10, 11, 12

-Each course is designed for students identified as English learners.
-Courses offer an emphasis on content and the language of English language arts, math, science, and social studies.
-The courses are leveled based on the WIDA proficiency levels by offering a level 1 and 2 course and a level 3 and 4 course.
-Instruction is aligned with both the WIDA English language development standards and the Tennessee content state standards.
-All English learners participate in WIDA English language assessments which are designed to measure social and academic English proficiency.
+This course is designed for students identified as English learners.
+This course offers explicit instruction in listening, speaking, reading, and writing with emphasis placed on the development of academic language proficiency.
+Instruction is aligned with both the WIDA Standards and the Tennessee state standards.
+All English learners participate in WIDA English language assessments which are designed to measure an EL's social and academic English proficiency.
 Daily attendance, completion of assigned work, and language practice will make for success in this course.
-Additionally, this course provides support for English learners in content classes in order to build academic success
+Additionally, this course provides support for English learners in content classes in order to build academic success.

-Pacing Guide: https://wisc.edu/ Prerequisites: Preapproval by the ELL teacher is required based on the TN state ESL (English as a Second Language) regulations.
+Pacing Guide: https://wida.wisc.edu/teach/standards/eld Prerequisites: Preapproval by the ELL teacher is required based on the TN state ESL regulations.
 Counseling Notes: This course may serve as either an elective or English credit.
 It may be taken one or two times per year as determined by language proficiency assessment scores.
 This course can also count towards a humanities area of focus.